 Also, the NVC encourages you to also consider if activities could impact sites of indigenous significance.
 Please refer to the Department of State Development's Aboriginal Affairs and Reconciliation for further information.

-For further assistance with your clearance application and native vegetation management plans, including ones that have been submitted and are awaiting approval, contact the departments Native Vegetation Branch on (+61 8) 8303 9777 or firstname.lastname@example.org.
+For further assistance with your clearance application and native vegetation management plans, including ones that have been submitted and are awaiting approval, contact the departments Native Vegetation Branch via email at firstname.lastname@example.org or submit an online enquiry.